 Waddle somehow gutted out a return to the field against the Ohio State Buckeyes with a berth to the national championship on the line.
 Clearly hampered and less than 100%, he managed to catch 3 passes for 34 total yards, converting a first down on 2 receptions.

-In his collegiate career, Jaylen Waddle did more than enough to solidify his dynasty value.
-He played both outside and in the slot.
-Waddle will certainly be on the field beginning Day 1 with his return skills.
+In his collegiate career, Waddle did more than enough to solidify his dynasty value.
+While at Alabama, he played both outside and in the slot.
+Waddle will certainly be on the field at the NFL level on Day 1 with his return skills.

-Where should you draft Waddle in dynasty rookie mock drafts?
+Where should you draft Waddle in dynasty rookie drafts?

 When I am drafting in dynasty, I go by tiers.
 That is unless I have a positional need on my roster.
 So long as I can land a player in that range, I am happy.

-At 5’10”, 182 pounds, I am not overly worried about size.
+At 5’9″, 180 pounds, I am not overly worried about his size.
 Waddle’s route running and separation rivals Smith for the best in the class.
 What I love about Waddle’s game is how smart he is.

-Waddle is a bona fide elite wide receiver at the next level.
+Waddle is a bona fide elite wide receiver at the next level and should deliver for fantasy managers.
 There should be no surprise if he becomes the next Tyreek Hill out of this class.
-Whether it is Superflex or 1QB, he should never see the end of the second round.
-Jaylen Waddle carries some of the highest dynasty value of the class, given his enormous upside.
+Whether it is Superflex or 1QB, he should never see the end of the first round.
+Waddle carries some of the highest dynasty value of the class, given his enormous upside.

 Want more fantasy football analysis and news?